 Five grams of salt for every 1kg of particles is the best place to start.
 This, in effect, is about the same as what you would find in the equivalent amount from a tin of sweetcorn and also in a loaf of bread.
 Today’s bait bought in tackle shops for carp fishing (and other species) already contains salt.

-Carp need salt more when the water is cold and therefore search it out more when the water temperatures are low.
-They also need salt before and after spawning as it ensures a healthy spawn and a healthy recovery afterwards.
+Carp need salt more when the water is cold; therefore, search for it more when the water temperatures are low.
+They also need salt before and after spawning to ensure a healthy spawn and recovery afterward.

 Before we discuss how to add salt to your baits, let’s first look at how to use salt alone as bait without mixing it into anything else.

-You can then throw out your hooked bait and then throw the large rocks of salt around the bait.
-By using larger rocks, the salt slowly releases into the water and becomes a consistent long-term attractor.
+You can then throw out your hooked bait and throw the large rocks of salt around the bait.
+Using the larger rocks slowly releases the salt into the water and becomes a consistent long-term attractor.

 You can then throw in the smaller crystals to boost the attraction more as they will dissolve faster, and finally, throw the fine salt to get a bite quickly, like in match situations or during a short session.